wp-plugins/video-widget/readme.txt

 Tested up to: 2.5
 Stable tag: 1.0

-Adds some videos in your sidebar.
-Most popular video types are accepted (Youtube, Dailymotion, MySpace...).
+The Video Widget adds videos to your sidebar.
+Only video Id is required (no HTML code to paste).

 == Description ==